MoAlyousef/floui-rs/README.md

 ## Usage
 You can check out the [floui-rs-template](https://github.com/MoAlyousef/floui-rs-template), which is structured to be able to build for both ios or android from the command-line.

+If you would like to build purely for iOS and only using Rust (no Objective-C), check the example [here](https://github.com/MoAlyousef/floui-rs-ios).

 Otherwise, if you would like to do it manually:

 Build your library as a static-lib: